 AARP Eye Center

-Commissioner Lea Márquez Peterson is reminding Arizonans that regulated electric utilites are forbidden from disconnecting customers due to late payment, non‐payment, or accumulated debt during extreme weather conditions.
+Last year Corporation Commissioner Lea Márquez Peterson reminded Arizonans that regulated electric utilities are forbidden from disconnecting customers due to late payment, non‐payment, or accumulated debt during extreme weather conditions.

-Regulated utility companies in Arizona like Arizona Public Service Company, Tucson Electric Power Company, and UNS Electric, Inc. must decide if they will suspend disconnections from June 1 to October 15 or if the forecasted temperature exceeds 95‐degrees Fahrenheit.
+Regulated utility companies in Arizona like Arizona Public Service Company, Tucson Electric Power Company, and UNS Electric, Inc. suspend disconnections from June 1 to October 15 or if the forecasted temperature exceeds 95‐degrees Fahrenheit.
 With Valley temperatures predicted to rise above 115‐degrees, customers concerned about disconnections should reach out to their electricity providers.

 Commissioner Márquez Peterson emphasizes the importance of reaching out for assistance if needed.
 She states, “In these extreme weather conditions, the safety and well‐being of every Arizonan is my foremost concern.
 As we navigate this heatwave together, I urge customers facing difficulties with their bills to contact their service providers.
 Various assistance programs are available to those who qualify.”

-With the extreme heat hitting Ariziona the next several days there will be a spike in residential energy consumption, leading to higher energy bills.
+With the extreme heat hitting Arizona for the next several months, there will be a spike in residential energy consumption, leading to higher energy bills.
 The increase in air conditioning usage and the associated high demand for cooling are substantial factors in overall utility costs.
 The Commission invites all Arizonans to take advantage of energy efficiency programs offered by their electricity providers and to practice voluntary energy conservation measures where feasible.

 Here are some practical tips to reduce energy consumption during Arizona's sweltering summer months: